coderinsg/piper-ai/piper-ai/Lab1/LabGuide-Lab1.md

 # Lab objectives
 In this exercise,
 1. Participant will play the role of an end-user that request for Kubernetes cluster.
-2. He/She will also understand as an Infra admin how components are stitched together to make up an offerings.
+2. Participant will also understand as an Infra admin how components are stitched together to make up an offerings.

 # Sections
 1. Provision a virtual kubernetes cluster through Rafay Self-Service Console under `Developer Hub`.
-2. Breakdown and understand the constructs of an offering via Infrastructure panel.
+2. Run a workload on the newly provisioned virtual kubernetes cluster.

 # Practice
 ## Section 1 - Provision a virtual kubernetes cluster (vCluster)